 This section contains a quick description of the FiOS Router's lights (LEDs), ports, etc. The FiOS Router has several indicator lights on its front panel, and a series of ports and switches on its rear panel.

 1.4a Front Panel

-The front panel of the FiOS Router has a series of indicator lights: Power, WAN Ethernet, WAN Coax, Internet, LAN Ethernet (4), LAN Coax, USB, and Wireless.
-It also features a WPS button.
+The front panel of the FiOS Router has a series of indicator lights: Power, WAN Ethernet, WAN Coax, Internet, LAN Ethernet (4), LAN Coax, and Wireless.